Understanding Inflatable Life Vests

 Types of Inflatable Life Vests

-- Manual Inflatable Vests: Users must pull a cord to inflate.
+- Manual Inflatable Vests: You pull a cord to trigger inflation.
+Better control for water sports where you’re getting splashed constantly.

-- Hybrid Vests: Combine foam flotation with inflatable chambers.
+- Hybrid Vests: Combine foam flotation with inflatable chambers, giving you the best of both worlds—some inherent buoyancy plus the inflation backup.

 Components of an Inflatable Life Vest

-The primary component of an inflatable life vest is the CO2 cylinder.
-This is what provides the gas needed for inflation.
-The bladder is the section that fills with CO2.
-It’s typically made of durable fabric to withstand punctures.
-The inflation mechanism ties the components together, determining when and how inflation occurs.
+Probably should have led with this section, honestly.
+The heart of any inflatable vest is the CO2 cylinder—that’s what provides the gas for rapid inflation.
+The bladder is the fabric chamber that fills with CO2, typically made from tough, puncture-resistant material.
+The inflation mechanism is what determines when and how that cylinder fires.

 Pros and Cons